Explicit Brauer-Manin obstructions on plane quartics: Etale algebras

 For determining the $S$-unit group and the class group of $\calO_{K,S}$ one takes $T$ large enough to ensure that $\pi$ is surjective (for example if $T$ contains all primes up to the Minkowski bound, or one of the better bounds known to hold conditionally on GRH), and one generates enough $\alpha_i$ to ensure the relations generate the full unit group.
 For our application we only need to sufficiently constrain the image of the first map in~\eqref{eq:Hilb2}.
-We can do so with a relation matrix for which the left kernel of $M\otimes \F_2$ is sufficiently large to yield a subgroup of $(L^\times/L^{\times 2})_{S,N=1}$ that under the pairing $\langle\,,\,\rangle$ provides sufficient constraints.
+We can do so with a relation matrix for which the left kernel of $M\otimes \F_2$ is sufficiently large to yield a subgroup of $(L^\times/L^{\times 2})_{S,N=1}$ that under the pairing $\langle\,,\,\rangle_S$ provides sufficient constraints.
 We don't need surjectivity under $\pi$ or a proof that our subgroup is of index $1$.
+See Remark~\ref{rem:notall} for an explicit example where we carry out the method using a subgroup of large index.